rameenaamir137/Cricket_Game/README.md

 **Main function:** Initializes the game, creates teams and players, and starts the game by calling the appropriate methods from the Game class.<br>
 # Usage

-To run the program, follow these steps:
+To run the program, follow these steps:<br>
 **1.** Compile the C++ source code files.<br>
 **2.** Execute the compiled program.<br>
 **3.** Follow the on-screen instructions to play the game.<br>